zooniverse/panoptes-email-unsubscribe/README.md

 # panoptes-email-unsubscribe

 Unsubscribes users from Panoptes email lists.
-Takes input from stdin, one unsubcription at a time in the format:
+Takes input from stdin, one unsubcription per line, in the format:

 ```
 list-slug email-address